Effective Ways of Removing Microplastics From Drinking Water

 The majority of customers use this filter for two reasons: to remove pollutants and eliminate hard water.
 Hard water will block the internal plumbing of your home and that equipment, causing significant damage to the pipes and kitchen appliances.

 - Filtered Water Bottle

 As its name suggests, this is a water bottle that can filter out chemicals and other contaminants from your water.
 The best part about this filtered bottle is that it is portable, and you can carry it around anywhere.

 You can take it to the college, gym, cycling, or other outdoor activity.
 The only problem with this bottle is that it can’t filter bacteria due to its size and other limitations.

 - Tap Mounted Filter

 It is the simplest water filter you can get on the market today.
-It works on the plug-and-use policy because you don’t need any plumber to fix it.
+It works on the plug-and-use policy because you don’t need a plumber to fix it.
 Just unbox it, set it on your faucet, twist it, and you are good to go.
-Though, it is a bit different from under sink filters.
+Though, it is a bit different from under-sink filters.